microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 ```

 ## Number of pages displayed less than total
-A PagerControl set to the Vertical Pips display mode where MaxPagesDisplayed is set to ten and the NumberOfPages is greater.
+A PagerControl set to the Vertical Pips display mode where MaxDisplayedPages is set to ten and the NumberOfPages is greater.
 This keeps the control height stable to a specific maximum when the number of total pages varies.

 XAML
 ```XAML